How to Season Firewood: 5 Easy Steps for Perfectly Dried Logs

 Choose an Open Location: Stack your firewood in a sunny, open area that allows for good air circulation.

-Elevate Off the Ground: Use pallets or similar materials to lift the wood off the ground, preventing moisture from the soil from seeping in.
+Elevate Off the Ground: Use pallets or similar materials to lift the wood off the ground.
+This prevents moisture from the soil from seeping in.

-Cover the Top: While it’s important to shield the top of the stack with a tarp to protect against rain, ensure that the sides remain open for airflow.
+Cover the Top: While it’s important to cover the top of the stack with a tarp to protect against rain, keep the sides open for airflow.

 Step 4: Allow Time to Season

-Check Moisture Content: Utilize a moisture meter to assess the wood’s moisture level; ideally, it should be below 20% before use.
+Check Moisture Content: Use a moisture meter to check the wood’s moisture level; it should ideally be below 20% before you use it.

 Step 5: Store Seasoned Wood Correctly

-Protect from Elements: After the wood has dried, relocate it to a sheltered area to prevent it from absorbing moisture again.
+Protect from Elements: Once the wood has dried, move it to a sheltered area to prevent it from soaking up moisture again.

-Maintain Ventilation: Ensure that the storage space is well-ventilated to keep the wood dry until it’s ready to be burned.
+Maintain Ventilation: Make sure the storage space is well-ventilated to keep the wood dry until you’re ready to burn it.

-Use Oldest Wood First: To maintain the quality of your firewood supply, always burn the oldest seasoned wood first.
+Use Oldest Wood First: To keep your firewood supply in good shape, always burn the oldest seasoned wood first.

 Final Thoughts